Accessibility Statement

 How we tested this website

-We use a number of different approaches to testing the accessibility of our website.
+We use several different approaches to testing the accessibility of our website.
 This includes manual testing using assistive technology such as a screen reader as well as automated testing.
-Once a year we run a significant manual test on a sample of pages and a number of key pages that have a significant number of website visitors.
+Once a year we run a significant manual test on a sample of pages and several key pages that have a significant number of website visitors.

 Preparation of this accessibility statement